 DH can be treated with an antibiotic called dapsone.
 Dapsone is a powerful medicine with serious side effects.
-The dose must be increased slowly over several months before it is fully effective.
+The dose must be increased slowly over several months before it’s fully effective.

 Other drugs that may be used include tetracycline, sulfapyridine, and some immunosuppressive drugs.
 These are less effective than dapsone.

-The most effective and side effect-free treatment is strict adherence to a gluten-free diet.
-This means no food, drink, or medicines containing wheat, rye, barley, or oat products.
-Although this is difficult, it will have the most beneficial effect on your health if you have celiac disease.
+Although this diet can be difficult to follow, it will have the most beneficial effect on your health if you have celiac disease.
 Any reduction in gluten intake may help lessen the amount of medication you will need to take.

-Dermatitis herpetiformis is a lifelong disease.
-It may go into remission, but any time you are exposed to gluten, you may have an outbreak of the rash.
-Without treatment, DH and the underlying celiac disease can result in many negative health effects, including vitamin deficiencies, anemia, and gastrointestinal cancer.
+DH is a lifelong disease.
+You may go into remission, but any time you’re exposed to gluten, you may have an outbreak of the rash.
+Without treatment, DH and celiac disease can result in many negative health effects, including vitamin deficiencies, anemia, and gastrointestinal cancer.